 Last week my kindergarten students celebrated a very special event… the Wedding of Q and U!
 If you are not already familiar with this event, let me fill you in!
 It is a silly, fanciful, wonderful way to teach students the spelling pattern of “qu” in a way that is truly memorable.
 The wedding reinforces the idea that every time we write a word with a q in kindergarten, we always follow the q with a u.

 We have celebrated the Q and U wedding for several years, but this time I pulled out all the stops and “Kinder-Crazed” the event!
-Keep reading to discover creative ideas, inspiration, and printable party accents available for purchase in my TpT store.
+Keep reading to discover creative ideas, inspiration, and printable party accents available for purchase in the Kinder Craze store.

 Just like an actual wedding, our celebration consisted of two parts: a wedding ceremony and a reception.
 Our wedding ceremony was held in the gym, then we moved down the hall to an extra classroom in my school for the reception.
 I stayed at school EXTRA late the night before to set everything up.
 The pennant banners and printable goods are from my Q and U Wedding Party Printables pack.
 All of the table coverings, lanterns, and napkins are from Party City.